epfl-ada/ada-2021-project-palomamo/docs/_posts/2021-12-16-our-data-story.md

 ## Conclusion

 As expected, men still represent the majority of speakers in any type of newspaper.
-Every country studies displays this inequality depending on their cultural background.
+Every country studies display this inequality depending on their cultural background.
 The developing countries show a more important gap.
-However, the time span on which the analysis has been conducted is too short to display a certain progression in the representation of women and gender diverse individuals.
+However, the time span on which the analysis has been conducted is too short to display a significant progression in the representation of women and gender diverse individuals.
 To really show how their voices gained awareness, it would have been necessary to use some data over multiple decades.
 It has been a slow process and 5 years is not sufficient to capture enough important events capable of changing people’s mind.

 (Topics conclusion)
 Throughout this analysis, no real evolution was found concerning topics that each gender talked about between 2015 and early 2020.
 It is however possible to see different lexicons for each gender.
 Men are in the action and business, women talk about emotions and caring, while gender minorities share their possibly difficult life experiences.